|Elliott Sound Products||Project 77|

 The above is not extensive, but you get the idea. for most applications, the unit shown will be sufficient.
 I doubt that too many constructors will want to build 500A supplies, but if you do have a need for such a monster, then this circuit should do the job quite well.
 Hmmm ...
 500A at 13.8V is 6.9kW - I'm almost tempted to build one for the hell of it (just kidding ).

 Even a 1kA (1,000 amps) unit is not impossible with a few minor modifications (including the regulator boost circuit), but for anything over the basic 10A unit shown, some extra heavy duty connectors and fuses will be a good idea.
-I am doubtful that this will be needed for most normal applications
+I am doubtful that this will be needed for most normal applications.
+It's worth noting that most power outlets and household mains wiring is rated for a maximum of around 2,400 Watts, so a dedicated circuit will be needed to handle the current.

 For what it's worth, if you do need much beyond the basic 10A supply, use the supply as shown connected to a car battery.
 It can safely be left connected permanently if the supply is set to 13.8V (check the temperature though - lead acid batteries have a temperature dependent 'float charge' voltage).
 The unit is then a battery charger, but will not introduce any hum onto the battery output voltage (unlike conventional chargers, which are not smoothed).
 Be aware that if the mains fails, the battery will discharge at about 50mA because there is no simple way to prevent discharge.